Hyperparticle/hyperparticle.github.io/_posts/2018-09-22-erasmus-exploring-europe.md

 ## Karlovy Vary

 West of Prague is a famous spa town named [Karlovy Vary](https://www.karlovyvary.cz/en), in which so many Russians vacation there that the shop owners default to speaking in Russian.
-The town is built on top of a hot springs and features a dense forest of colorful trees in the fall.
+The town is built on top of some hot springs and features a dense forest of colorful trees in the fall.

 ![Karlovy Vary Center](/public/img/karlovy-vary-center.jpg "Near the center of Karlovy Vary")